Pierlam/Lexerow/README.md

 Then A.Cell=blank    # cell formatting will stay
 Then A.Cell= null    # cell formatting will be cleared
 ```

+For If and Then instruction, type of value can be: int, double, string.

+Date and time will be managed later.

 You may want to apply many Then instructions for one If instruction; for example: